canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 Make sure to use `$breakpoint - 1` whenever you use `max-width` in media query.

+Refer to our [breakpoints settings documentation](/docs/settings/breakpoint-settings) for more information.

 ### Show/hide utils

 The changes to responsive breakpoint affect how the show/hide utilities behave.
 In previous version of Vanilla it was quite inconsistent between different utils and grid.